safeblock-dev/exchange-sdk/README.md

   ],
   amountIn: Amount.from(10, tokenA.decimals, true),
   amountOutReadablePercentages: [
-    50, // Select the percentage of output amounts
-    50  // In this case you will exchange 5 tokenA
+    50, // Select the share percentage of output amounts 50  // In this case you will exchange 5 tokenA
         // to tokenB and 5 tokenA to tokenC
   ],